codegouvfr/react-dsfr/README.md

 > WARNING: This Design System is only meant to be used for official French's public service websites.
 > Its main purpose is to make it easy to identify governmental websites for citizens.
 [See terms](https://www.systeme-de-design.gouv.fr/cgu/).

-This module is an advanced toolkit that leverage [@gouvfr/dsfr](https://github.com/GouvernementFR/dsfr), the vanilla JS/CSS implementation of the DSFR.
+This module is an advanced toolkit that leverages [@gouvfr/dsfr](https://github.com/GouvernementFR/dsfr), the vanilla JS/CSS implementation of the DSFR.

 <a href="https://youtu.be/5q88JgXUAY4">
   <img width="1712" alt="image" src="https://user-images.githubusercontent.com/6702424/224423044-c1823249-eab6-4844-af43-d059c01416af.png">